 The University of La Verne’s Master of Science in Leadership and Management (MSLM) curriculum educates effective future leaders for all types of organizations.
 The program provides students with the experience to apply theory to real-world applications, and graduates leave with both the ability to apply organizational leadership theory and the problem-solving skills needed to manage an organization.

-La Verne’s MSLM consists of 33 semester hours (36 for students without an undergraduate degree in a management-related field), with 12 devoted to a concentration.
+Our MS in Leadership and Management consists of 33 semester hours (36 for students without an undergraduate degree in a management-related field), with 12 devoted to a concentration.
 Students can complete courses online or at one of several campus locations.
 Classes prepare professional leaders and managers to successfully address the challenges and complexity of 21st-century organizational life.

-MSLM faculty believe in creating personalized classroom environments and close-knit relationships with students, and core classes help students develop an essential managerial knowledge base.
+Our program faculty believe in creating personalized classroom environments and close-knit relationships with students, and core classes help students develop an essential managerial knowledge base.
 Students then customize the balance of coursework with either electives from one focused concentration or a more generalized program of study.
 The capstone course, built upon two or three required research courses, results in the research, writing, and presentation of either a thesis or an applied research project.

 Flexibility for working professionals

 Those earning the degree online may complete coursework, view lectures, and access discussion boards at any time.
-The same professors that teach at the La Verne campus instruct the online classes, so students receive a high-quality education without the commute.
+The same professors that teach at the La Verne Campus instruct the online classes, so students receive a high-quality education without the commute.